-Reality depicts our confused vision of the world, and it’s also the name of a child, interpreted by Kyla Kennedy, whose eyes struggle to establish what’s really true.
-There’s very little that can be explained about this movie; there’s more than a storyline driving it, it’s a surreal cinematic journey that transcends rules and formulas.
+Reality depicts a confused vision of the world, and it’s also the name of a child, interpreted by Kyla Kennedy, whose eyes struggle to establish what’s really true.
+There’s very little that can be explained about this movie: there’s more than a storyline driving it; it’s a surreal cinematic journey that transcends rules and formulas.

 A series of grotesque events take place and it’s never clear whether it’s all happening in Jason’s head (he constantly awakes from nightmares during his search), or if it’s real.

 Set in California, this is a bilingual movie, switching between French and English with ease.
 References to David Lynch’s films are countless but they are never out of place; the desert and dry landscape reminds us of Antonioni’s Zabriskie Point too.

 Expect a rat-disguised Jon Heder suffering from imaginary eczema and scratching nervously in each scene, a girl seeing a blue cassette tape inside a boar that is being gutted by her father, multiple layers of dream (the director Quentin Dupieux cites Inception as a major inspiration) and much more.